-UNIDO has used UNOSAT's EMS products, particularly the industrial and business facilities status updates, for situational awareness and needs assessments in Gaza.
+UNIDO has used EMS-UNOSAT's products, particularly the industrial and business facilities status updates, for situational awareness and needs assessments in Gaza.
 These updates have been crucial for understanding the extent of damage to industrial and business sectors, which has informed UNIDO's scenario building and response planning.
-Through the partnership and synergies between UNIDO and UNOSAT, the following outcomes were achieved:
+Through the partnership and synergies between UNIDO and UNOSAT, achieved the following outcomes: